Alektryon/astrological-terms-mandarin-reference/README.md

 **Please Note:**

+The order of the stars as used in this list is the same one as used in the ZWDS course by the American Feng Shui Intitute.

+Some star names are duplicated, like 69 Xiao Hao & 75 Da Hao vs. 95 Xiao Hao & 96 Da Hao.
+The difference is that the last two stars move annually.

 Particularly in this last list, it is certain that some entries contain *traditional* Chinese characters, while others contain *simplified* Chinese characters.
 One such case can be found in the names of the stars no. 27 (月馬 yuè mǎ) and no. 49 (命马 mìng mǎ).
-The former contains the traditional character for "horse" (馬) while the latter contains the simplified character (马).
+The former name contains the traditional character for "horse" (馬) while the latter contains the simplified character (马).
+It can also happen, eventually, that some entries contain both a simplified and a traditional character.

 Finally, please note that I'm very far from being a 'specialist' or even a fluent speaker of Chinese, so some entries may contain errors.